eligaconstance/staging/docs/using_console/console-import-nodes.md

 ### Before you begin

 Before you can import a peer, you need to decide on the method you will use to become an admin of the peer (there is little that can be accomplished with an imported peer unless you also are an admin of the peer).
-See [gathering certificates or credentials](#gathering-certificates-or-credentials) and follow the path that best suits your use case.
+See, [Gathering certificates or credentials](#gathering-certificates-or-credentials) and follow the path that best suits your use case.
 Also, ensure that the JSON representing the peer is available.

 ### How to import a peer